joeyaflores/joeyaflores/README.md

 Lead Software Engineer @ Herzog.
-Experience building full-stack applications within the railroad industry.
+Professional experience building full-stack applications within the railroad industry.

 Outside of work I'm an avid runner, blending software development and running with personal projects such as ourpr.app and runlete.io.